-As it turns out, that shadowy figure was a doll placed in the window by cheeky hotel staff to draw attention to the inn — but it sure left a lasting impression in my mind.
+As it turns out, that shadowy figure was a mannequin that had been placed in the window by cheeky hotel staff to draw attention to the inn’s haunted reputation — but it sure left a lasting impression in my mind.

 17Hundred90 Inn and Restaurant History